tencentyun/intlcloud-documents/product/存储/对象存储 4.0/购买指南/计费说明_intl.md

 ### Traffic

-Traffic is the value of the data traffic accumulated when the user reads the stored data.
-The following shows the metric and billing description for traffic:
+Traffic is the accumulated data traffic when user reads stored data.
+The following shows its metric and billing description:

 | Traffic Metric | Applicable Storage Type | Metric Description | Billing Description |
 | -------------- | -------------- | -------------------------------------------------------- | ------------------------------------------------------------ |